Dhaka Senior Division Football League

-Dhaka Senior Division Football League (ঢাকা সিনিয়র ডিভিশন ফুটবল লিগ), or the First Division Football League, is the third tier football league in Bangladesh.
-Until 2006, it was the top-tier league of the country.
-It was established in 1948 as part of the Dhaka League, while modern-day Bangladesh was still part of Pakistan.
-Until 1971, it was run in parallel with the National Football Championship held in both West and East Pakistan.
+Dhaka Senior Division Football League (ঢাকা সিনিয়র ডিভিশন ফুটবল লিগ), or the First Division Football League, is the third-tier football league in Bangladesh.
+It is the top division of the Dhaka Football League and, although it is a district football league, it has allowed entry to teams from outside Dhaka.

-The top-tier football league in Dhaka has seen numerous changes in both format and name.
-Initially, it was referred to as the First Division or Senior Division Football League.
-In 1993, a Dhaka Premier Division Football League was launched which was also re-introduced in its current version as the Dhaka Senior Division Football League.

-Upon the creation of the country's first national top-tier professional football league, the B. League in 2007, the Dhaka Premier Division League was merged with Dhaka First Division League, and re-introduced as the second-tier football league, the Dhaka Senior Division League.
+Upon the creation of the country's first national top-tier professional football league, the B. League in 2007, the Dhaka Premier Division League was merged with Dhaka First Division League, and re-introduced as the second-tier football league, the sole Dhaka Senior Division League.
 Finally, after the introduction of a national second-tier professional football league, the Bangladesh Championship League in 2012, it became the third-tier.

-The league is the highest division of semi-professional football in the country, and the two top-finishing teams are automatically promoted to professional football through the Bangladesh Championship League.
-The league is run by Dhaka Metropolitan Football Committee under the supervision of Bangladesh Football Federation (BFF).
+The league is the highest level of semi-professional football in the country, and the two top-finishing teams are automatically promoted to professional football through the Bangladesh Championship League.
+The league is run by Dhaka Metropolitan Football League Committee (DMFLC) under the supervision of Bangladesh Football Federation (BFF).